 Cannabinoid receptors can be found around the brain that correlate with functions of pleasure, thinking, memory, time perception and coordination.
 The cannabinoid receptors can be attached by THC which therefore will have an impact on ones memory, concentration, pleasure, coordination, thinking and perception of senses and time.

 Raphael Mechoulam, the grandfather of medical marijuana, is accredited for the discovery of the endocannabinoid system and the discovery that THC or tetrahydrocannabinol is the specific psychoactive compound within the cannabis plant.

-A.J.
-Fabrizio, a marijuana chemistry expert at Terra Tech Corp, a California agricultural company focused on local farming and medical cannabis, said: a study in the British Journal of Pharmacology found that other types of cannabinoids, as well as terpenes (compounds that produce flavor and fragrance in plants), can modulate and reduce negative effects.
+A study in the British Journal of Pharmacology found that other types of cannabinoids, as well as terpenes (compounds that produce flavor and fragrance in plants), can modulate and reduce negative effects.

 THC may also negatively interact with some prescription medications so be sure to communicate and consult with your doctor about it before purchasing or using THC.
 You should also research local and national laws to assure you are within the laws limitations regarding cannabis purchasing and use.

 Cannabis has been used in medical practises for an estimated three thousand years, according to the National Cancer Institute.
 As of the beginning of 2017, half of America had legalized medical marijuana.
 Many states also went as far as to legalize the drug recreationally.